timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg/stats_agg.md

 hyperfunction:
   family: statistical aggregates
   type: aggregate
+  aggregates:
+    - stats_agg()
+api_details:
   summary: |-
     This is the first step for performing any statistical aggregate calculations.
     Use `stats_agg` to create an intermediate aggregate from your data.
 This intermediate form can then be used by any accessor on this page to compute a final result.

     There are both 2D and 1D forms of this function.
 Use the 1D form for one variable and the 2D forms for two variables.
 The 2D form is usually used for regression and correlation analysis.
   signatures:
     - language: sql
       code: |-
         stats_agg(
             value DOUBLE PRECISION
         ) RETURNS StatsSummary1D
     - language: sql
       code: |-
         stats_agg(
             y DOUBLE PRECISION,
             x DOUBLE PRECISION
         ) RETURNS StatsSummary2D
   parameters:
     required:
       - name: value | y | x
         type: DOUBLE PRECISION
         description: >-
           The variables to use for the statistical aggregate.
 For a 1D aggregate, provide a single variable, `value`.
 For a 1D aggregate, provide two variables, `y` and `x`, with the dependent variable first.
     returns:
       - column: stats_agg
         type: StatsSummary1D | StatsSummary2D
         description: >-
           The statistical aggregate, containing data about the variables in an intermediate form.
 Pass the aggregate to accessor functions in the statistical aggregates API to perform final calculations.
 Or, pass the aggregate to rollup functions to combine multiple statistical aggregates into larger aggregates.
   examples:
     - description: |-
         Create statistical aggregates that summarize daily statistical data about two variables.
 Use the statistical aggregates to calculate the average of the dependent variable and the slope of the linear-regression fit.
       command:
         language: sql
         code: |-
           WITH t as (
               SELECT
                   time_bucket('1 day'::interval, ts) as dt,
                   stats_agg(val2, val1) AS stats2D,
                   stats_agg(val1) AS stats1D
               FROM foo
               WHERE id = 'bar'
               GROUP BY time_bucket('1 day'::interval, ts)
           )
           SELECT
               average_x(stats2D), -- use average_x on 2D summary
               average(stats1D), -- use normal average on 1D summary to get same value slope(stats2D) -- slope and other regression functions only work on 2D aggregates FROM t;
 ---